Pilot/Olympian Iris Cummings Critchell Dies At 104

 Key Takeaways:

-• Iris Cummings Critchell, the last known surviving 1936 U.S. Olympic swimmer, passed away at age 104.
+• Iris Cummings Critchell, a 1936 U.S. Olympic swimmer and the last known surviving athlete from those games, passed away at 104.

-• She was an aviation pioneer, serving as one of the first Women Airforce Service Pilots (WASPs) during WWII, flying over 25 types of military aircraft.
+• She was a pioneering aviator during WWII, serving as one of the first Women Airforce Service Pilots (WASPs) and flying over 25 types of military aircraft.

-• Critchell cofounded the aeronautics program at Harvey Mudd College, where she mentored future aviators and advocated for women in aviation.
+• Critchell cofounded the aeronautics program at Harvey Mudd College, where she mentored future pilots and astronauts, and advocated for women in aviation.

-• Her flying career spanned over 75 years, leading to numerous accolades, including induction into the National Flight Instructors Hall of Fame.
+• Her extensive career, spanning over 75 years of flying, led to numerous accolades, including induction into the National Flight Instructors Hall of Fame.

 See a mistake?
 Contact us.